Last Updated on July 27, 2022 by Luke Feldbrugge

 Know Your Equity and Home Value

 Understanding exactly where you stand on your current mortgage will play a big role in your refinancing.
 Lenders will often make decisions based on the debt-to-value ratio of your home and how much equity you have.
 Some lenders will not refinance a mortgage where the home owner has less than 5% equity.
 If you have less than 20% equity, you’ll likely receive a higher interest rate.
 You’ll also have to pay more costly fees and have to buy mortgage insurance.
 You can see the balance of your loan on your mortgage statements, and you can try to determine your home’s value by using online real estate resources to compare your home to similar homes in your area.

 Compare Rates and Costs to Refinance Your Home

 When refinancing your home, you need to do some legwork to find the best possible deal.
 Some home owners refinance with the same mortgage company simply out of convenience, but that can be a big mistake.
 Even a small difference in the interest rate could save you thousands of dollars in the long run.
 This is especially important when considering “no closing cost loans” as these lenders typically charge higher interest rates, meaning you save money now but could pay back a lot more overall.
 Take the time to shop around and compare both interest rates and lending fees to get the best deal.
-And, remember Homes for Heroes mortgage specialists reduce their fees for their hero clients, so register today to see how our mortgage specialist in your community can take care of your refinance and save you money in the process.
+And, remember Homes for Heroes mortgage specialists reduce their fees for their hero clients, so register today to speak with our mortgage specialist in your community can take care of your refinance and save you money in the process.

 Compile Your Finances

 One thing that often takes people by surprise when refinancing their homes is the amount of paperwork required.
 Many people think there would be less administration and paperwork when refinancing.
 On the contrary, you could end up signing more documents than when you bought the house the first time.